Transferring Credit From Waubonsee

-The Waubonsee Community College Counseling Department is committed to making your transfer process effortless.
+The Waubonsee Community College Counseling, Advising and Transfer Center is committed to making your transfer process effortless.
 Complete your first two years at Waubonsee, and then build on that solid educational foundation at the four-year school of your choice.

-A great first step is to meet with our professionally trained staff at the Counseling Center.
-We can provide
+A great first step is to meet with our professionally trained staff at the Counseling, Advising and Transfer Center.
+We can provide:

 - Transfer/articulation fact sheets